Tennessee and the Volkswagen Diesel Settlement

 - An EPA-approved emissions modification.

-According to a quarterly compliance report released November 26, 2018, approximately 90% of the subject 2.0 liter vehicles have been removed from commerce or modified as required by the settlement.
 Visit www.VWCourtSettlement.com for more information on approved emissions modifications for 2.0 and 3.0 liter subject vehicles as well as consumer options related to subject vehicle buyback and lease termination.